 Cobb County is the lead agency for the development, administration, and review of the Annual Action Plan.
 The Cobb County CDBG Program Office is fully staffed and managed by WFN Consulting, a program management consulting firm that specializes in HUD grant programs and has managed all facets of Cobb County's HUD grant programs since 1981.
-Administrative support and oversight is provided by Cobb County's Office of Finance and Economic Development.
-Additionally, Cobb County's Finance Department and Budget and Internal Audit Division collaborates with the CDBG Program Office on all financial matters, internal controls, and processes.
+Administrative support and oversight is provided by Cobb County's Economic Development Division.
+Additionally, Cobb County's Community Development Department collaborates with the CDBG Program Office on all financial matters, internal controls, and processes.

-The CDBG Program Office researched and prepared this Plan to provide a comprehensive strategy to address housing and community development needs in the County with CDBG, HOME, and ESG Program funds.
+The CDBG Program Office researched and prepared this Action Plan to provide a comprehensive strategy to address housing and community development needs in the County with CDBG, HOME, and ESG Program funds.